jsem-nerad/raspi-fm/README.md

 # Usage
 After successful installation:
 1. Connect to the Pi using WiFi.
-You should see SSID `raspi-fm`, that you can connect to using `flipfmsignal` password.
+You should see the SSID raspi-fm, which you can connect to using the password flipfmsignal.
-2. Then open your web browser and go to it's default IP on port 5000 `http://192.168.4.1:5000`.
+2. Then open your web browser and go to its default IP address on port 5000: http://192.168.4.1:5000
-3. If you have problems conneting to WiFi or opening it's IP try turning off your data connection (if you are on a phone) and disable autoconnect to known nearby WiFi's.
+3. If you experience issues connecting to Wi-Fi or accessing its IP address, try turning off your mobile data (if you are using a phone) and/or disabling auto-connect for known nearby Wi-Fi networks.
-4. Now you can choose a frequency and an audio file and click Start `Transmittion`
+4. Now you can choose a frequency, select an audio file, and click 'Start Transmission'.

 <br>

 ## Command control
-General Syntax
+The general syntax for command control is as follows:
 ```bash
 raspifm [service] <command>
 ```